Wind Water Pumping Systems

 A much simpler water pump is the spiral screw pump which is based on a long Archimedes screw type design.
-The main advantages of a screw pump are its simple design, reliability and slow rotation speed making it ideal for high volume heavy duty pumping.
+One main advantage screw pumps is in its simple design, reliability and slow rotation speed making them ideal for high volume heavy duty pumping.
 Also, driven by the motion of the turbine blades, the screw pump continually rotates producing a constant flow of water at its outlet.

 By placing the lower end in water and revolving the screw, water is raised to the top blade by blade.
 The amount of water pumped will depend upon the diameter of the cylinder and screw, the distance between blades and the speed of rotation.
 Therefore, the screw pumps efficiency is a function of leakage losses and blade geometry.

 But as well as the mechanical wind water pump, it is also possible to use a wind turbine generator to pump water, (solar power can also be used to pump water).
 One of the main disadvantages of a mechanical wind water pump is that to pump the water it must be located above or very closed to the water reservoir.
 However, in the case of wind turbines that supply electrical power to pump water, the wind turbine can be placed far away from the water reservoir, in order to maximize the available wind power at that location.